torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 Example: `<p> <ul> <a> <img /> ...`

-*This block is only saved to the block sequence each time the builder finds a new Block is required in the sequence or the builder has reached the end of the content parsing.*
+*This block is only saved to the block sequence each time the builder determines that a new Block is required in the sequence or the builder has reached the end of the content parsing.*

 This block has extra processing included each time it is saved as a block to the block sequence.